kubpica/AtreeboosterDI/Assets/AtreeboosterDI/README.txt

 > bool SkipItself - If true, own GameObject is skiped; otherwise included in search for the component. (false by default)

 Known issues and tips:
-> If you try to inject a GameObject it should be private or marked with [NonSerialized], otherwise it may conflict with the Unity serializer and the dependency may not be injected.
+> If you try to inject a GameObject (or Unity's built in component - non-MonoBehaviour) it should be private or marked with [NonSerialized], otherwise it may conflict with the Unity serializer and the dependency may not be injected.
+MonoBehaviours can be public.
 > Using the [Component] attribute is convenient but you will probably get better performance if you use the more specific ones.
 You still can use it, just be carefull in extreme cases.
 > If you want to use the [GlobalComponent] attribute with non-MonoBehaviourSingleton<T> components it's better to put them in one of the root gameobjects; otherwise it may be expensive.
+> It uses reflection and searches the hierarchy runtime which can be expensive, so using this in components that are frequently spawned during gameplay can be problematic.

 For more info read XML comments in MonoBehaviourExtended ;) For more examples visit https://github.com/kubpica/AtreeboosterDI